zhixin9001/2021-SAA/note/tips.md

     - Retrieve historical configurations of one or more resources.
     - Receive a notification whenever a resource is created, modified, or deleted.
     - View relationships between resources
+- Amazon CloudSearch, you can quickly add rich search capabilities to your website or application
+- AWS Certificate manager can be used to generate SSL certificates used to encrypt traffic in transit
+- API Gateway with STS,Security Token Service , This is used for issuing tokens when using the API gateway for traffic in transit
+- IAM Access Key, for secure access to EC2 Instances
+- How is AWS CloudFormation different from AWS Elastic Beanstalk?
+    - These services are designed to complement 互补each other.
+    - AWS Elastic Beanstalk provides an environment to easily deploy and run applications in the cloud.
+It is integrated with developer tools and provides a one-stop experience for you to manage the lifecycle of your applications.
+    - AWS CloudFormation is a convenient provisioning mechanism for a broad range of AWS resources.
+It supports the infrastructure needs of many different types of applications such as existing enterprise applications, legacy applications, applications built using a variety of AWS resources and containerbased solutions (including those built using AWS Elastic Beansatlk).
+    -  Elastic BeanStalk as a Platform where I deploy an application.
+    -   Cloudformation is "where I define a stack of resources".
+    -   Elastic BeanStalk is good for the relatively narrow use case of PaaS applications.
+    -   Cloudformation is good for the relatively broad use of defining Infrastructure as Code.

 - 1